simeononsecurity/simeononsecurity.ch/content/guides/how-to-create-custom-ethernet-cables-guide/index.en.md

 T568B is more commonly used in commercial and industrial settings.

-Both T568A and T568B standards are acceptable for Ethernet cables, but it's essential to use the same standard on both ends of a cable to ensure proper connectivity.
+Both T568A and T568B standards are acceptable for Ethernet cables, but you need to use the same standard on both ends of a cable to ensure proper connectivity.

 ______